openhwgroup/programs/program/core-v-gnu-tools-ppl.md

 ## Project deliverables

+### Final deliverables

 1. extensions to upstream GNU compiler tools to support CORE-V; and
 2. revisions to the CORE-V design specifications to clarify ambiguities.

+### Interim deliverables

+1. Reports on progress to the monthly SW TG:
+   - progress against work packages;
+   - regression test results;
+   - updates to the project plan; and
+   - updates to the risk register.
+2. Continuously updated source code as new features are added.

 ## TGs impacted/resource requirements